abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 #### Database viewer (optional)

-`Adminer` is a handy database viewer that we can use to check actual database schema changes:
+Adminer is a handy database viewer that we can use to check actual database schema changes:

 ```shell
 $ docker compose up -d adminer
 ```

-The port `8081` should be free for Adminer.
+The port `8081` should be free to run web interface for database.
 Let's check that we can login into Adminer and see the empty database state.

 *The value for username, password and database name is `demo`.*